If you are using 3D Secure for PSD2 compliance, read our comprehensive PSD2 SCA guide.

 - ChallengeShopper: The issuer requires shopper interaction.

 - RedirectShopper: The issuer does not support 3D Secure 2 and you have the 3D Secure 1 fallback enabled.
 The transaction needs to be authenticated with 3D Secure 1.

 - Refused/ Error: The transaction was refused or something went wrong.
 This response includes a refusal reason.

 Handle the transaction based on the result code.
-For example, if you received an IdentifyShopper result code, proceed to get the 3D Secure 2 device fingerprint and then submit the required data to Adyen.
-The possible responses are:
+For example, if you received an IdentifyShopper result code, proceed to get the 3D Secure device fingerprint and then submit the required data to Adyen.
+The possible responses after you submit the device fingerprint results are:

-- Authorised: This means the authentication was frictionless and the payment was successfully completed.
+- Authorised: This means the authentication was frictionless and the payment has been authorised.